-- 7.(a) All permit applications received will be processed on first come, first serve basis.
-Importers of arms, explosives and explosive precursors are encouraged to submit their declarations early (at least five working days before the import) to avoid delay in the permit approval. - (b) A licence cannot be granted immediately on request.
-Any application for an import licence has to be duly assessed before a decision is taken approve or reject the application by the Licensing Officer.

-- (c) There are no limitations on the period of the year during which applications for licence and/or importation may be made. - (d) Consideration of licence application is effected by a single administrative body, i.e. SPF.
-The importer does not have to approach more than one administrative body.

-8. An application for an import licence is usually granted if it meets the stipulated criteria.
+- 6. Not applicable. - 7. (a) All permit applications received will be processed on first come, first serve basis.
+Importers of arms, explosives and explosive precursors are encouraged to submit their declarations early (at least 5 working days before the import) to avoid delay in the permit approval. - (b) A licence cannot be granted immediately on request.
+Any application for an import licence has to be duly assessed before a decision is taken approve or reject the application by the Licensing Officer. - (c) There are no limitations on the period of the year during which applications for licence and/or importation may be made. - (d) Consideration of licence application under the Arms and Explosives Act is effected by a single administrative body, i.e. SPF.
+The importer does not have to approach more than one administrative body. - 8.
+An application for an import licence is usually granted if it meets the stipulated criteria and the applicant is a fit and proper person to hold the licence.
 SPF will generally provide the reason(s) in the event of a refusal to issue a licence.
 Under Sec.
 21H of the Arms and Explosives Act, any person who is dissatisfied with any refusal by the Licensing Officer to issue him a licence under this Act may within 14 days of the decision appeal in writing to the Minister whose decision shall be final and conclusive.